 Yes, you can lose weight eating one meal a day.
 According to this study from The American Journal of Clinical Nutrition, eating 1 meal/day leads to weight loss and a decrease in body fat mass compared to eating 3 meals/day.
 However, you should consult with your doctor and dietitian before starting any weight loss plan.

 No. OMAD is not some magical program.
-For optimal result, you always need to make sure you eat healthy and unprocessed foods as well as getting enough vitamins, minerals, and other nutrients from your diet.
+For optimal results, you always need to make sure you eat healthy and unprocessed foods as well as getting enough vitamins, minerals, and other nutrients from your diet.

 As we mentioned earlier, there are some side effects and possible risks that might come with eating this way.
 We need to have more studies on the long-term effects of eating 1 meal/d.
 Again, you need to talk to your doctor before changing your diet and lifestyle.